 Hop back into your car and drive back towards Grand Loop Road, then turn into the parking lot for Uncle Tom’s Trail.
 This is a big stair climb but it’s worth it!
 It’s 328 steps down to the base of Lower Falls.
 This is a great place to get a close-up view of the waterfall.

-Important Note: In 2020, Uncle Tom’s Trail was closed for social distancing due to COVID-19.
-Get updated trail conditions here.
+Important Note: Uncle Tom’s Trail has been closed since 2019.
+Get updated trail conditions on the National Park Service website.

 Norris Geyser Basin